Skip to content

 Collects Avengers (2012) #1-23, New Avengers (2013) #1-12, Free Comic Book Day 2013: Infinity #1, Infinity #1-6, Infinity: Against The Tide Infinite Comic #1-2, Astonishing Tales: Mojoworld #1-6, Material From Shang-Chi: Master Of Kung Fu (2009) #1.

-After the Infinity event, Sam left the main Avengers book to join Avengers World.
-Meanwhile while also appearing in Al Ewing’s Mighty Avengers.
+After the Infinity event, Sam Wilson left the main Avengers comic to join Avengers World, while also making appearances in Al Ewing’s Mighty Avengers.
+These remain optional reading.

 Logo Avengers for the Jonathan Hickman's Avengers Reading OrderAvengers: Standoff!
 Steve Rogers, Bucky Barnes, and Sam Wilson find themselves in a standoff with high and very personal stakes.
 And this tense conflict quickly escalates out of control, drawing in several Avengers teams!
 But it all begins in the small town of Pleasant Hill, an idyllic community with friendly neighbors…and a terrible, dark secret.